google/osv.dev/gcp/appengine/blog/content/posts/announcing-transitive-dependency-support-for-maven-pomxml-in-osv-scanner/index.md

 We are excited to announce that OSV-Scanner now supports transitive dependency scanning for Maven pom.xml.

-This highly requested [feature](https://github.com/google/osv-scanner/issues/35) empowers you to detect vulnerabilities in both your direct and indirect dependencies in the Maven ecosystem, giving you a complete picture of your project's open source security.
+This highly requested [feature](https://github.com/google/osv-scanner/issues/35) empowers you to detect vulnerabilities in both your direct and indirect dependencies in the Maven ecosystem, giving you a complete picture of your Maven-based project's known vulnerable dependencies.
 With this feature, OSV-Scanner fixes one out of two ecosystems/formats when it comes to transitive scanning capabilities.

 <!--more-->